Heart-leaf Foamflower is a native erect perennial forb that has a flowering stem growing to 14 inches high.

 The flowers are 5-parted with a bell shaped hypanthium, 5 whitish petals that are ovate to lanceolate in shape, tips 3-toothed and a narrowed clawed base.
 [NOTE: Varieties are available in the nursery trade for the home garden and finding a true T. cordifolia with petals that have 3-toothed tips may be difficult.
 The plants with pinkish petals are generally considered to be a cross - xHeucherella tiarelloides - and known as Foamy Bells].
 The five sepals are of the same color but sometimes more pinkish while the petals remain white.
 These are spreading outward in flower and reflexed back in the fruiting state.
 The lobes of the calyx (the sepals) and the flower stalk are hairy.
 There are 10 very conspicuous stamens with white linear filaments and yellow oval anthers, two styles.
 Styles and stamens are well exserted from the calyx making a feathery or 'foamy' appearance.

 Seed: Fertile flowers produce a 2-valved (chambered) seed capsule that is winged.
 One of the valves is 1.5 to 2x longer than the other.
 They contain 4 to 15 shiny black ellipsoid shaped seeds.
-The wings on the capsule allows for wind dispersion of the seeds.
-The capsule splits apart along the inside seam.
+The wings on the capsule allows for the wind to shake and disperse the seeds when the capsule splits apart along the inside seam.

 Habitat: Foamflower grows from a rhizomatous root system that sometimes produces stolons for vegetative growth.
 Foamflower requires moist to moderately moist soils with partial sun to light shade such as found in forests, woody marsh edges.
 Full sun will burn the plants.
-It prefers moisture and partial shade.
-Works well as an understory plant in dappled shade.
+It works well as an understory plant in dappled shade.
 In warmer climate zones the plant will be evergreen.
 Plants can be propagated by root division every few years in spring or autumn.

-Names: The genus Tiarella, is from two Latin words, tiara, meaning 'turban' and ella, meaning 'diminutive', which together refer to the shape of the seed capsule.
+Names: The genus Tiarella, is from two Latin words, tiara, meaning 'turban' and ella, meaning 'diminutive', which together refer to the shape of the seed capsule, which also can be said to resemble a bishop's mitre - thus the alternate common name of "false mitrewort".
 The species name, cordifolia, is also from the Latin and refers to the heart shaped leaves.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There is one other species of Tiarella that is similar, T. trifoliata, but there the flowering stem is not a raceme but a branching panicle, there are up to 5 leaves on the flowering stem and the petals are not toothed.
 The two species will not be found together unless planted together, as T. trifoliata is a species on the western edge of North America and T. cordifolia is an eastern plant.